TengMCing/PhD/Thesis/04-chap4.html.md

 1. Load the package using the `library()` function.
 2. Construct a checker with two inputs: a linear regression model and a pre-trained Keras model [@chollet2015keras].
-3. Use `get_keras_model()`, a function provided by `autovi`, to download a trained computer vision model (described in @sec-second-paper) from GitHub. "vss_phn_32" specifies a model that predicts `vss` and is trained on residuals with polynomial, heteroskedasticity, and non-normality patterns (phn).
-More details about the hosted models will be provided in section @sec-trained-model-hosting.
-4. Call the `check()` method of the checker with default arguments.
+3. Call the `check()` method of the checker with default arguments.
 This predicts the VSS for the true residual plot, 100 null plots, and 100 bootstrapped plots, storing the predictions internally.
-5. Use the `print()` function to generate a concise report of the check results.
+A concise report of the check results will be printed.

 The summary reports key findings such as the VSS of the true residual plot and the $p$-value of the automated visual test.
-The $p$-value is the ratio of null plots having VSS greater than or equal to the true residual plot.
-We typically reject the null hypothesis when the $p$-value is smaller than or equal to 5%.
+The $p$-value is the ratio of null plots that have VSS greater than or equal to that of the true residual plot.
+We typically reject the null hypothesis when the $p$-value is smaller than or equal to a desired significance level, such as 5%.
 The report also provides sample quantiles of VSS for null and bootstrapped plots, helping to explain the severity and likelihood of model violations.

-Although the $p$-value is sufficient for automated decision-making, users are strongly encouraged to visually inspect the original residual plot alongside a sample null plot.
+Although the $p$-value is sufficient for automated decision-making, users can visually inspect the original residual plot alongside a sample null plot.
 This visual comparison can clarify why $H_0$ is either rejected or not, and help identify potential remedies.
 The `plot_pair()` and `plot_lineup()` methods facilitate this comparison.